VolumeGraphics/havocompare/README.md

 #### Image comparison

-Image comparison is done using the `image compare` crate's hybrid comparison which does MSSIM on the luma and RMS on the color information.
+Image comparison is done using the `image compare` crate.
-Only a threshold can be specified:
+Specify loads of options here and then filter on threshold.

 ```yaml
 rules: